-Now the fun part is since the feature is pretty new, it will organically boosted a lot.
+Now the fun part is since the webstories are new, they will be organically boosted a lot.

-The idea is to create stories with top the point information & adding a CTA that links back to the original blog post.
+The idea is to create webstories with snackable information & adding a CTA that links back to the original blog post (even more traffic).

-Web stories is pretty infant to be super effective.
-However, you can make most out of it by keeping these best practices in mind:
+Web stories are pretty infant to be super effective.
+However, you can make the most out of it by keeping these best practices in mind:

 - Have a dark background to make the text readable.
 Drag the image to the edge of the storyboard to set it as a background.